-Assignment 4: "Customer Analytics in the News" (two pages maximum) due Friday, November 15th by 9am.
+Assignment 3: Customer Analytics - From Academia to Practice (two pages maximum) due Friday February 12th by 9am.

 Big data, data science, predictive analytics, machine learning, deep learning, etc... are all buzz words now that every manager/analyst/investor/thought leader should know something about.

-Your assignment (in two pages (single-spaced) or less) is to select one of the methods/topics listed above and describe a recent application of it to a problem in marketing strategy which could include pricing, product design, sales forecasting, to name just a few.
+Your assignment (in two pages (single-spaced) or less) is to select one of the three academic papers that I have posted on the Canvas site and specifically describe how the particular method described can be utilized by a marketing manager to determine one (or more) of the 4 Ps (Price, Product, Promotion, Placement) across the product life cycle.
+Assignments that specifically link the paper's methods to a specific P and how it can be set will receive the highest credit.

-Assignments that clearly state the method, find an interesting application, and discuss its use in marketing strategy will receive highest credit.

-Assignment 5: FutureView experience and write-up (two pages maximum) due Wednesday, November 20th by 9am
+Assignment 4: FutureView experience and write-up (two pages maximum) due Friday February 19th by 9am

 Marketing research methods are well-established to estimate demand, optimally design products, and determine target segments when the product/service of interest is to be launched soon and/or is of an incremental change.
-However, many of you make take jobs at firms (e.g. Google, SpaceX, etc...) that are building products for far off into the future for which customers have little to no familiarity.
+However, many of you make take jobs at firms (e.g. Google, SpaceX, Tesla, Virgin Galactic etc...) that are building products for far off into the future for which customers have little to no familiarity.
 Yet, the needs of data-driven marketing strategy still exist.
 Your assignment here is two-fold: